 Lemon balm has been traditionally used for easing symptoms of dyspepsia (aka indigestion) and bloating.
 Although not a lot of research has been done in this area, one small study did find that participants who ate a dessert infused with lemon balm had fewer digestive issues than those who didn’t.

-For digestive upset, it can be combined with chamomile, hops or meadowsweet.
+For digestive upset, it can be combined with chamomile, peppermint, hops or meadowsweet.
 (4)

 7. First Aid

 One drop of lemon balm essential oil diluted in 1¼ teaspoons of carrier can help soothe bug bites and bee stings.
-You can also use a poultice made from fresh leaves – step-by-step instructions are in the recipe section below.
+You can also use a poultice made from fresh leaves – you’ll find step-by-step instructions in the recipe section below.

 8. Eases Head & Muscle Tension